openx/ox-thrift/README.md

 #### Stats Collection

-The OX Thrift server will optionally call a `handle_stat` function in a module that you define when you start the Ranch listener.
+The OX Thrift server will optionally call a `handle_stats` function in a module that you define when you start the Ranch listener.

 ``` erlang